karan/oldblog/_posts/2013-11-10-my-year-in-open-source.markdown

 ![]({{ site.url }}/assets/images/year-1.png)

 I joined [Github](https://github.com/) about 50 weeks ago, after reading a lot about it over on reddit.
 But the whole concept of version control made no sense to me at all.
-Like, what is "*distributed* version control", "who would use it", "fuck it", "open source, ok cool".
+Like, what is "*distributed* version control", "who would use it", "open source, ok cool".
 So, naturally, I didn't use it much.

 Now here's the weird thing - a few days ago, I completed a [180-days streak](https://github.com/karan) over on Github.
 Why?
 I have no idea.
 How?
 I kept on starting new projects, always working on stuff.
 Was it a good thing?
 Some will say no, I could have learned, say guitar, in that time.
 But if life is all about learning new things, and doing things you love, then I don't regret it a bit.

-Now, by this point, you probably know that my writing sucks ass.
+Now, by this point, you probably know that my writing sucks.
 I find it easier to create a timeline to get my message across.
 My timeline will be guided by the projects I worked on.

 ### A (solicited) list of my projects from 2013 in chronological order